| | | Sign Up

 Batch Ex21 2022

-In 2021 we brought you the first 21kg picking from section 5A.
-In 2022 the same plants have matured and produced 51kg.
-This year, they were made with a classic Darjeeling black tea process, resulting in a deeper oxidation and a darker tea.
+Picked from section 5A of Gopaldhara in 2022.
 When the tea is poured, straight away the air fills with grape and vine aromas.
-Since the tea is young, allow it time to open.
-The tea begins with a rich red grape character, leading to hints of lychee, then a grape skin dryness that builds on the palate with each sip.
+The tea begins with a red grape character, leading to hints of lychee, then a grape skin dryness that builds on the palate with each sip.
 The tannins are beautifully structured and the finish is long.
-Having tasted two sister batches, I can share with you that the Yabukita varietal adds a touch of sharpness which enhances the muscatel character.
+It’s very similar to the 2023 harvest but the age has softened the tannins a little.

 I recommend 3g:150ml at 90°C for 3 minutes; although feel free to infuse it longer or shorter if you want more or less strength.